VincentCoursac/WitcherVoicesTool/README.md

 Download to tool from the github releases or from Nexus Mod (LINK soon).
 Then just open the app!

-You can check this video walkthrough of the tool (LINK soon), and/or follow the following tutorials :
+You can check this [video walkthrough of the tool](https://www.youtube.com/watch?v=ZjpRucwSKjM), and/or follow the following tutorials :

 * [Install voice library](https://github.com/VincentCoursac/WitcherVoicesTool/wiki/Install-voice-library)